-For some families, mealtimes mean showdowns, with anxieties and other feeding challenges in children spotlighted.
+For some families, mealtimes with children mean showdowns, with anxieties and other feeding challenges spotlighted.

 That's why the local nonprofit Nourish hosts an annual short film festival — to give these families a platform.

-The local nonprofit Nourish supports these families by providing scholarships for dietitian services, feeding therapy and expensive equipment — needs that many insurance plans won’t cover.
+The local nonprofit Nourish supports these families by providing scholarships for dietician services, feeding therapy and expensive equipment — needs that many insurance plans won't cover.

 The proceeds from the seventh annual Taste for Nourish film festival go toward funding those scholarships.

 "Healthcare, as we all know, it's ever-changing, and it's hard for these families, and I think back to when we started Nourish," Carlsen said.
 "In 2010 and 2011, families were coming to us with what we thought were ridiculously high deductibles of $5,000, and now fast forward and we have families coming to us with $10,000 to $13,000 deductibles, and that's common."

 Carlsen said that feeding challenges often indicate deeper problems and may be parent's first sign that something is amiss.